Decay and recurrence of non-Gaussian correlations in a quantum many-body system: Additional discussion of the theoretical model

-Let us now explicitly show that in our theoretical model the initial phase fluctuations are suppressed compared to the initial density fluctuations.
+\paragraph{Relative size of the initial phase and density fluctuations} \phantomsection Let us now explicitly show that in our theoretical model the initial phase fluctuations are suppressed compared to the initial density fluctuations.
 For the comparison of the two quantities, we have to consider the factor $C_n$ from \cref{eq:phonon_t_evo}, i.e., we want to compare $\langle\tilde\varphi_n^2 (t=0) \rangle$ with $ \langle C_n^2 \, \delta \tilde\rho_n^2 (t=0)\rangle$.
 Remember that $\tilde\varphi_n$ and $\delta \tilde\rho_n$ represent the eigenmode expansions of the phase and density fluctuations respectively.
 Assuming a homogeneous system with Neumann boundary conditions, the eigenmodes are given by cosine functions.
 We get

 where $k_n$ is the wavenumber taking the values

 with $n$ being a positive integer.
 The speed of sound is denoted by $c$ and can be calculated as